KubaM381/WebBuilder/README.md

 ## Known technical debt

-- `editor/inspector.js` and `preview.js` are densely written (many
-  statements per line) — harder to read than the rest of the project;
-  should be unified to the rest of the codebase's style (multi-line, one statement per line) next time they're touched (see `docs/STRUCTURE_PLAN.md` Phase 4).
+- `preview.js` is densely written (many statements per line) — harder to read than the rest of the project; should be unified to the rest of the codebase's style (multi-line, one statement per line) next time it's touched.
 - The cart focus editor (`shop/cart-editor-*.js`) has a small, actively- tracked list of open fixes/refinements — see `docs/CART_EDITOR_TASKS.md` instead of duplicating that list here.